piyushpatel2005/go-exploration/notes/goroutines/index.md

 ### Comparison of Threads and Go routine

-- go routines are cheaper.
+- Go routines are cheaper.
 Just few KBs in stack and stack can grow and shrink in size in Go.
 With threads, stack size has to be specified upfrtont and is fixed in size.
 OS threads generally start with 1MB size.
 Go routines are cheap so we can start hundreds of thousands of go-routines.
 - Go routines are multiplexed to a fewer number of OS threads.
 Even a single OS thread can handle 1000s of go routines.
 - Scheduling of go routines is managed by Go runtime.
 So, it's faster.
 For threads, scheduling is done by OS runtime.
 So, context switching time for go-routines is much faster.
 - Go routines communicate using channels.
 Channels do not cause race condition when using shared memory.
 This is a powerful construct built into the language.
 It can be thought of bytes using with Go routines communicate with each other.